 How does this Work?

 Looking at another example helps to further illustrate who the GDPR applies to.
-A US citizen is temporarily residing in France, which is an EU country.
+A US citizen is temporarily residing or travelling in France, which is an EU country.
 They make a purchase from a local store and provide personal information during the transaction.
-This personal information is covered by GDPR as the person is living within the EU as the purchase takes place.
+This personal information is covered by GDPR as the person is located within the EU as the purchase takes place.

-From these examples you can see that the personal data of an EU citizen residing in the US would be dealt with according to individual protection laws within the US and would not be subject to GDPR compliance.
-Whereas the personal data of a US citizen residing in the EU would be subject to GDPR regulations
+From these examples you can see that the personal data of an EU citizen residing in the US, for example, would be dealt with according to individual data protection laws within the US and would not be subject to GDPR compliance, whereas the personal data of a US citizen residing in the EU would be subject to GDPR regulations.

-Does it Matter where the Business or Organisation is Located?
+Does it Matter where the Business or Organization is Located?

 For instance, in the US there is no overall law that governs the privacy of an individual.
 Instead, laws such as the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Acy (GLBA) protect sensitive data in certain areas such as healthcare and finance.

 In HIPAA’s case, the data concerned is medical information.
 Given that using two separate processes and two lots of procedures would be costly and time consuming for US businesses and organizations, as well as confusing for employees, it may make sense for them to introduce a rationalized or more holistic approach to data protection.